netoferraz/frontend_datagovprod/README.md

-# frontend_datagovprod
-Front-end do projeto de classificação de textos jurídicos
+# Front-end do projeto py-classifica-legal